p44/play22restwithauth/README.md

 Play 22 Rest With Auth
 =============

-A sample reactive Play 2.2 REST application with Authentication
+A sample Play 2.2 REST application with Authentication

-The Authorization is OAuth2 simple bearer token for app to app authorization.
+The Authorization is OAuth2 simple bearer token for app to app consumer.

 A simulator view will provide means to: